1) Development roadmap (how this evolves)

 The TRiM-inspired rhythm is a scaffold, not a cage.
 Some users may want a short, intensive run (days), while others may prefer a slower pattern (weeks).
 The system should make pace explicit and negotiable, and it should never treat oscillation as failure.
 Reflection on traumatic experience should be invited only when the interaction suggests enough steadiness, and when psychoeducation has helped the user understand what reflective work is for.

-When stability is present and psychoeducation has prepared the ground, reflection can be invited in a bounded way: sequencing fragments, separating then from now, and choosing whether to continue, pause, or return to regulation.
+When stability is present and psychoeducation has prepared the ground, reflection can be invited in a bounded way, with clear exits back to grounding.

 Important: signals can swing.
 A “worse day” does not mean failure.
-The point is to help the assistant respond with the right stance (pace, warmth, grounding, containment), and to offer human routes when needed.
+The point is to help the assistant respond with the right support style (pace, warmth, grounding, containment), and to offer human routes when needed.

 Memory reorientation: how reflection should be guided